 Provide the Proper Resources

 Telling staff members that you want a brand integrated across the company isn’t enough to make it happen.
-Create a central location for key brand content that is accessible for all employees.
+Create an accessible central location for key branded content that is accessible for all employees.
 This location should include relevant documents, images, fonts, logos, and other graphics.
 Take time to ensure that the brand content is up to date with the correct information.
 If there is new content available, make sure that people know about it.
-For example, if you’re running an annual sale and have developed new logos, send out an email or memo with suggestions for how to use these new logos in campaign promotions.
+In order to communicate on and off line, it’s important to have a strong online presence.

 Allow For Growth and Change

 Branding is an ongoing process.
+Your website should be seen as a living, breathing thing.
 Over time, the needs of your customers may change or you may shift the focus of your organization.
-You must make changes to your branding.
-You should also update your branding on a regular basis so that it looks fresh and modern.
+When this happens, you might make changes to your branding.
+It’s important to keep it fresh with new photos, content and projects.

-Finally, keep in mind that branding takes time, patience, and often trial and error.
+Keep in mind that branding takes time and patience.
 You can’t build a cohesive, recognizable, and memorable brand in a matter of hours.
 Stick with the pursuit, and don’t be afraid to experiment with new ideas along the way.